dij0s/PETAL/thesis/bachelor_thesis.typ

   fill: (x, y) => { if calc.odd(y) { rgb("F7F9FA") } },
   align: (x, _) => if x == 0 { center } else { left },
 )

-These requirements are summarized in the #ref(<requirements_table>) below:
+#pagebreak()
 #figure(
   table(
-    columns: (auto, 30%, auto),
+    columns: (auto, 25%, auto),
     table.header([Type], [Requirement], [Description]),
     [Functional],
+    [Multi-agent orchestration],
+    [The system must coordinate multiple specialized AIs through an orchestration layer to break down complex tasks into manageable subtasks.],

+    [Functional],
+    [Conversational interface],
+    [The system must provide a natural language interface allowing users to interact with the AI through conversational queries.],

+    [Functional],
     [Gather relevant data sources],
     [The solution must collect and integrate data from various sources relevant to the municipality's energy landscape.],

     [Functional],
-    [Analyze and present energy landscape],
-    [The system should process and visualize the current energy situation of the municipality, enabling users to understand available resources and needs.],

-    [Functional],
     [Provide actionable recommendations],
-    [The solution must generate tailored recommendations for energy planning, considering the specific context and characteristics of the municipality.],
+    [The solution must generate tailored recommendations for energy planning, complying with the guidelines that apply to the municipality.],

     [Functional],
-    [Interactive map interface],
-    [The user interface should include a map displaying assessed data points within the municipality for better spatial understanding.],
+    [Analyze and present energy landscape],
+    [The system must process, analyze and present the current energy landscape of the municipality, enabling users to understand available resources and needs.],

     [Functional],
-    [Conversational interface],
-    [The system should provide a natural language interface allowing users to interact with the AI through conversational queries.],
+    [Municipality map],
+    [The user interface must include a map displaying assessed data points within the municipality for better spatial understanding.],

     [Functional],
     [Preference memory],
-    [The AI should remember user preferences and past interactions to adapt responses and improve user experience over time.],
+    [The AI must remember user preferences and past interactions to adapt responses and improve user experience over time.],

     [Functional],
-    [Multi-AI orchestration],
-    [The system should coordinate multiple specialized AIs through an orchestration layer to provide comprehensive energy planning assistance.],
+    [Live feedback],
+    [The system should perform a binary quality check on responses using a set of quality criteria and automatically regenerate the response if the conditions are not met.],

+    [Functional],
+    [Data transparency],
+    [The solution should be transparent and provide the source and data processed from datasets, increasing user trust in the solution.],

     [Non-functional],
+    [Extensibility and adaptability],
+    [The architecture must allow for the addition of new features and datasources as requirements evolve.],

+    [Non-functional],
     [Usability and accessibility],
-    [The interface should be intuitive and accessible for users with varying technical expertise.],
+    [The interface must be intuitive and accessible for users with varying technical expertise.],

     [Non-functional],
-    [Data privacy and security],
-    [The solution must ensure the privacy and security of any non-public data, especially considering future integration of additional datasources.],

-    [Non-functional],
-    [Extensibility and adaptability],
+    [Multilingual support],
-    [The architecture should allow for the addition of new features and datasources as requirements evolve.], ),
+    [The system should support multilingual interaction, including both the website interface and conversational responses.], ),
   caption: "Requirements table",
 ) <requirements_table>

-#highlight("TODO: ajouter nice to have multilingue, persistance, ...")
+Ongoing weekly evaluations with supervisors led to the identification of additional needs, which progressively refined and improved the system to better support energy planning and enhance user experience.

+As these initial requirements established the basis for the project, the next section presents the design and implementation details of the solution.

 #pagebreak()
 == System Design <system_design>